kabir0x23/kabir0x23/README.md

 ### <h1 align="center">Hi there👋, I'm <a href="https://kabir0x23.github.io/portfolio/">Kabir</a>!</h1>
 ![Kabir](https://github.com/kabir0x23/kabir0x23/blob/main/kabir0x23.png "Kabir0x23")
 - 🔭 I’m Founder of <!-- [@cryptoverseWeb3](https://github.com/cryptoverseWeb3) and --> [@thecyberworld](https://github.com/thecyberworld). <!-- - 🌱 I’m currently learning DevOps and MERN Stack. -->
-- 💬 Ask me about cyber-security, devops, web-development and programming.
+- 💬 Ask me about cyber security, devops, web-development and programming.
-- 🥅 My Goal for the coming months is to contribute more to open-source and to guide few folks about open-source and cyber security.
+- 🥅 My Goal for the coming months is to:
+   - 🌠 Contribute more to open-source.
+   - 🌌 Guide new folks about open-source and cyber security.
 - 📫 How to reach me: [Twitter](https://www.twitter.com/kabir0x23), [LinkedIn](https://Linkedin.com/in/kabir0x23/), Discord.
 - ⚡ Fun fact: I love to Create and Hack.